NK Cell Therapies

 Non-Genetically Modified ADCC-Enhancer NK Cells

-AB-101 is a cord blood-derived, allogeneic, non-genetically engineered, cryopreserved, ADCC-enhancing NK cell therapy candidate for use in combination with monoclonal antibodies or innate-cell engagers.
-We select cord blood units with the high affinity variant of the receptor CD16 and a KIR-B haplotype for enhanced product activity.
-Our AlloNKTM platform can generate thousands of doses of pure, cryopreserved, infusion-ready NK cells from a single umbilical cord blood unit while retaining high and consistent expression of CD16 without the need for engineering, making AB-101 an optimal adjunct therapy to targeted, ADCC-mechanistic biologics.
+AlloNK® (also known as AB-101) is a non-genetically modified, cord blood-derived, allogeneic, cryopreserved, ADCC-enhancing NK cell therapy candidate for use in combination with monoclonal antibodies or innate-cell engagers in the out-patient setting.
+Artiva selects cord blood units with the high affinity variant of the receptor CD16 and a KIR-B haplotype for enhanced product activity.
+Using the company’s cell therapy manufacturing platform, Artiva can generate thousands of doses of pure, cryopreserved, infusion-ready NK cells from a single umbilical cord blood unit while retaining the high and consistent expression of CD16 and other activating NK receptors, without the need for engineering.

 Genetically Modified CAR-NK Cells